4cm4k1/system/.github/contributing.md

 ### Closing issues

-The original poster or the maintainers of `personal-website` may close an issue at any time.
+The original poster or the maintainers of `system` may close an issue at any time.
 Typically, but not exclusively, issues are closed when:

 - The issue is resolved.
 - The project's maintainers have determined the issue is out of scope.